b10815061/RSA-testing/README.md

+# update

+for testcase in testcase.txt, the string length exceeds the available number N, thus it cannot be convert back to plaintext.

 # RSA-testing

 this program **is** aimed to validate the encryption part and the decryption part for your RSA algorithm: the program uses p,q,N,phiN,e,d within the ```testcase.txt``` and calls the function written by you to encrypt the plaintext in ```testcase.txt```, if there's no problem with the algorithms, the command prompt should output the plaintext given in ```testcase.txt```.
 The program also compute the time your algorithm takes to perform pure decrypt compare to using CRT decrypt.